openlegend/core-rules/README.md

 Click [Here](https://github.com/openlegend/core-rules/commits/master) to see changes in more detail.

+#### 2017 / 03 / 15
+-   `Marksman` feat modified to confer a single range increment bonus rather than a flat 25'.
+-   `Hunter's Foe` feat name changed to `Sworn Enemy` for better genre diversity
+-   `Multi-Target Boon Expert` (reversed change) feat prerequisite is now from Multi-Target Boon Specialist II

 #### 2017 / 03 / 12
 -   `Extraordinary Items` initial release - new chapter `Rewards` for extraordinary items, mounts & vehicles
 -   `Craft Extraordinary Item` (formerly `Craft Beneficial or Baleful Item`) feat completely overhauled, now works with the Wealth Level system and the new rules found in Chapter 8